BroadbandForum/usp/docs/specification/index.md

 **Path Name**

-A Path Name is a fully qualified reference to an Object, Object Instance, or Parameter in an Agent's Instantiated or Supported Data Model.
+A Path Name is a fully qualified reference to an Object, Object Instance, Command, Event, or Parameter in an Agent's Instantiated or Supported Data Model.
 See [](#sec:path-names).

 **Path Reference**